sipples/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 **Follow these steps:**

 1. Locate the Zowe instance directory.
 The Zowe instance directory is chosen during Zowe instance configuration.
-   The initial location of the directory is specified in `zowe-configure-instance.sh -c ${zoweInstanceDir}` command where the `${zoweInstanceDir}` denotes the instance directory.
+   The initial location of the directory is specified in the command `zowe-configure-instance.sh -c ${zoweInstanceDir}`, where
+   `${zoweInstanceDir}` denotes the instance directory.

-    **Note:** We use the `${zoweInstanceDir}` symbol in following instructions.
+    **Note:** The `${zoweInstanceDir}` symbol is used to refer to the instance directory in the following instructions.

 2. Copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.

-    **Note:** The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet this directory might be missing.
+    **Note:** The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet, this directory might be missing.

 3. Run your application.

-4. Restart Zowe runtime or follow steps in section [(Optional) Reload the services definition after the update when the API Mediation Layer is already started](#optional-reload-the-services-definition-after-the-update-when-the-api-mediation-layer-is-already-started).
+4. Restart Zowe runtime or follow the steps in section [(Optional) Reload the services definition after the update when the API Mediation Layer is already started](#optional-reload-the-services-definition-after-the-update-when-the-api-mediation-layer-is-already-started).

 5. Go to the following URL to reach the API Gateway (default port 7554) and see the paths that are routed by the API Gateway: